Al-Ferguson/StarTrek/Misc STFC Doc/STFC Incursion Notes.md

 1. 18-24 hours before Incursion, begin draining unshielded bases in Territory.
 1. Before Incursion, Flag Officers should remind members:
    - [ ] If not Active, __SHIELD__!
-   - [ ] Do __NOT__ hit players from our Sever, unless Defensive Draining.
+   - [ ] Do __NOT__ hit players from our Server, unless Defensive Draining.
    - [ ] Incursion is a Team Event and Our Team is all members of our Server.
    - [ ] When draining larger targets, remember:
-      - ALL Members on our Sever are on the same Team.
+      - ALL Members on our Server are on the same Team.
       - Share the spoils.
       - There are *bugs* making it more efficient to drain Bases with large numbers of participants.
    - [ ] GC is monitored by both Servers!